Darkder101/CEHv13_CollabNotes/CEH_quick_commands_and_syntax.md

-# ⚡ CEH Quick Commands & Syntax – High-Yield
+# ⚡ CEH Quick Commands & Syntax

 This file contains **must-know commands** for CEH v13.
 Memorize these exact syntaxes — EC-Council often asks either **“Which command would you run?”** or shows an output and asks **“Which tool produced this?”**.